melezhik/pjam-on-rails/README.md

 - You may setup $PERL5LIB variable via pjam/settings/ page.
 Pjam will add PERL5LIB both to pinto and compile phases.

 - Also be noticed, that pjam add $HOME/lib/perl5 to $PERL5LIB during pinto phase.
-That may be usefull when one want to use (Module::Build, ExtUtils::MakeMaker or Module::Install ) which installed localy.
+That may be usefull when one want to use (Module::Build, ExtUtils::MakeMaker or Module::Install ) which installed locally.

 # See also